arielgee/Lizard/.misc/tasks.md

 --------------
 * when injecting ruleActions, the call to colorizeElement() need to be delayed so that it will affect isolated elements
 	* jsCode += `setTimeout(() => ruleActions.colorizeElement(${JSON.stringify(details)}), 250);`;
-* lizardDB - change index names to the value name
 * indexedDB
 	* v59 - not working
 	* v64 - working